ArinZBryan/MathsNotes/Statistics/Measures of Location And Spread/Variance and Standard Deviation.md

 # Variance and Standard Deviation

 ## Variance
 Variance is a measure of spread that takes all values into account.
 Variance by definition, is the **average squared distance from the mean**.
+It is notated as $Var(x)$

 To calculate variance, use the equation: